Minimum Stories

 SANTIAGO, do not lower his gaze

-He is 18 years old, and in his country, Colombia, he is studying to become a medical doctor one day.
+He is 18 years old and in his country, Colombia, studying to one day become a medical doctor.

-At Fin del Mundo he had come with a promise to his mother: “never look down.”
+Alla Fin del Mundo had come with a promise to his mother: “never look down.”

 Cattle ranching, in Patagonia, is second to sheep ranching, which in fact is the primary economic source after tourism.
 The low humidity, special climate and rich pasture vegetation make cattle breeding-along with pigs and horses-very high quality for slaughter.
 For this reason, too, Argentine meat is among the most sought-after and in demand worldwide.